shahedalhanbali/Project-2-366/README.md

 ## Run Instructions
 1. Open the file `is_fibonacci_odd.asm` in the MARS MIPS Simulator.
 2. Assemble the code.
-3. Modify the value of `n` in the `.data` section.
-4. Run the code.
+3. Run the code.
 5. After running:
-   - Check register `$t5` for the result.
+   - Check register `$t5` for the result
-   - Or check memory under the label `result` (typically located at `0x10010004` in the Data Segment).

 ## Result:
 - `1` = Odd
 - `0` = Even